Grand National Legends

 The other nominees for Grand National Legends in 2013 were:

-• The Duke of Albuquerque – a Spanish nobleman who harboured childhood dreams of winning the Grand National after seeing a cinema newsreel film of the race.
-He perfectly epitomises the undaunting spirit of the National for he rode in the great race seven times as an amateur and more often than not ending up in Walton hospital with serious injuries following falls.
+• The Duke of Albuquerque – a Spanish nobleman who harboured childhood dreams of winning the Grand National.
+He was inspired after seeing a cinema newsreel film of the race.
+The Duke perfectly epitomises the daunting spirit of the National.
+He rode in the great race seven times as an amateur.
+More often than not ending up in Walton hospital with serious injuries following falls.

 • Neville Crump – who trained three winners of the Grand National and had another five horses placed in the race.

-• Tim Forster – who became the first owner-trainer to win the Grand National since the Second World War when Well To Do triumphed at Aintree in 1972.
+• Tim Forster – became the first owner-trainer to win the Grand National since the Second World War.
+His horse Well To Do triumphed at Aintree in 1972.
 Forster also went on to train two more National winners – Ben Nevis in 1980 and Last Suspect in 1985.
 These victories make him one of only seven trainers to have won the Grand National three times.

 • Ernie Piggott – who on the Grand National on three occasions.
 His first National win was on Jerry M, a horse who had finished 2nd in 1910.
-In 1918, he won the War National Steeplechase on Poethlyn, the last of the 3 races run at Gatwick before the race returned to Liverpool the next year following the end of the First World War.
+In 1918, he won the War National Steeplechase on Poethlyn, the last of the 3 races run at Gatwick.
+The race then returned to Liverpool the next year following the end of the First World War.
 The duo were successful again at Aintree a year later, after being sent off as 11-4 favourites.

 • Reynoldstown – who won two consecutive Grand Nationals at Aintree.
 In his first win of 1935, Reynoldstown – ridden by Frank Furlong, – beat the great Golden Miller.
 In the 1936 race, Reynoldstown, ridden this time by Fulke Walwyn, carried top-weight at 12st.
 2lbs and became the first horse to win two Nationals in a row since Poethlyn in 1918.